primuseridani/.github/profile/README.md

 # Achernar

-Achernar is a european development studio based in Denmark.
+Achernar is a European development studio based in Denmark.

 This profile contains the source code of our products.